offworld-projects/keras-rl/ISSUE_TEMPLATE.md

 Thank you!

-- [ ] Check that you are up-to-date with the master branch of Keras-RL.
+- [ ] Check that you are up-to-date with the master branch of Keras-kerasrl.
 You can update with:
-`pip install git+git://github.com/keras-rl/keras-rl.git --upgrade --no-deps`
+`pip install git+git://github.com/keras-rl/keras-kerasrl.git --upgrade --no-deps`

 - [ ] Check that you are up-to-date with the master branch of Keras.
 You can update with:
 `pip install git+git://github.com/fchollet/keras.git --upgrade --no-deps`